-The driver's license is your ticket to great freedom and independence.
+The driving license is your ticket to great freedom and independence.
 Here we have put together everything you need to know about driving licences and the various driving licence categories.

 The driving permit, in German called "Fahrerlaubnis" is the official authorisation to drive a motor vehicle on public roads.
 It is issued in different classes.
 The driving licence is the document proving this driving licence.